fatemeh-glitch/ball/README.md

 ## 🎮 How to Play

+### Online Version
+Click the "Play Now" button at the top of this page to play directly in your browser!
+No downloads required! 🎮

+### Local Version
+1. Clone this repository
-1. Open `index.html` in your favorite web browser
+2. Open `index.html` in your favorite web browser
-2. Get ready to bounce!
+3. Get ready to bounce!
 Here's how to control your ball:
    - ⬅️ Left Arrow: Roll to the left
    - ➡️ Right Arrow: Roll to the right
    - ⚡ Space: Jump!
 (Only works when you're on a platform)